-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 Configure an Airtable base

-When our serverless function is completed, it will send data up to an Airtable base via Airtable's REST API.
+When your serverless function is completed, it will send data up to an Airtable base via Airtable’s REST API.

 |Field name